johnston9/MS3-Shot-Caller/README.md

 through each department channel.
 A future goal would be the inclusion of collaboratative areas, and storyboard and shot list imaging pre-visualization tools.

-For the user the goal of the app is to enhance and facilitate film production.
+For the user, the goal of the app is to enhance and facilitate film production.
 It will allow a simple reliable means of departmental and inter-departmental communication.
 It is streamlined for the exchange of messages by specific areas.
-It will allow the user to instantaniously share and receive ideas on all production related developments as they happen.
+It will allow the user to instantaneously share and receive ideas on all production related developments as they happen.

 ### Strategy Plane